 There is no doubt that technology is a massive part of our day-to-day lives, however the increasingly connected culture we find ourselves in is having a massive impact on the world of industry.
 The fourth industrial revolution also known as Industry 4.0, emerged over the past few decades and is still happening today.
 Industry 4.0 primarily focuses on connectivity and collaboration with the help of the internet.
 Industry 4.0 highlights the importance of M2M (Machine to Machine) and IoT (Internet of Things) deployments to bring about increased automation, improved communication and monitoring as well as smart machines that can diagnose and fix issues without the need for human intervention.

 Industry 4.0 is already leading to factories becoming more automated and self-monitoring as the machines are able to connect and communicate with each other.
 This allows human workers to work on other tasks, which grants companies a much smoother overall production process.

-What are the advantages of Industry 4.0?
+What are the advantages of adopting new technologies?

 The true value of Industry 4.0 comes from improving productivity and minimising inefficiency in all aspects, making it one of the most valuable concepts of the modern world of industry.
 Some of the benefits of adopting an Industry 4.0 model include;

 Addressing potential issues before they become big problems

 The key to this is the ability to access real-time data (or near to real-time).
 Of course, there are limitless benefits to real-time data, especially in manufacturing.
 But what exactly does access to live data allow you to do as a business?
 How will it impact your processes moving forward?
 Sam described how this data could benefit you, “firstly, you can actually act on a particular circumstance that might have created a problem in a part of your facility, on demand.
 The challenge of not having access to live data is that you can’t act on this information.”
 If you are only using historical information to make decisions, you risk losing time, money, and even customers if something goes wrong along the way.